pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

  $.getJSON("http://localhost/api/meteo/").done((data) => {...}
 ```

-This function is used to ge data from our  dynamic service.
+This function is used to get data from the dynamic service.

-Then in the corp of the function we get the html tempate form the div and update his content.
+Then in the content of the function we get the HTML template form the div and update his content.

 ```javascript
  var temp = $.trim($('#meteo-template').html());